Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 “While VPNs themselves aren’t illegal in the US and many other parts of the world, VPNs are sometimes used by people to disguise the fact that they’re carrying out activities that break the law.”

 Despite their illegality in certain territories, activists and citizens still use VPNs because they have few other choices.
-But that doesn't mean everyone using a VPN is acting virtuously or in a benign fashion.
+But that doesn’t mean everyone using a VPN is acting virtuously or benignly.

 VPNs and Illegal Activities